 The Office of International Education administers the J Exchange Visitor Program and the J scholar and J student categories available at Georgia Tech.
 Please refer to the J Scholar category options for more detail about the J Exchange Visitor Program and available J categories.
 Also refer to the J Student Intern decision tree to identify if the Student Intern category is appropriate for your visitor.
 The OIE also supports Georgia Tech students who enroll FT in a degree program using the F student visa type.
 Email firstname.lastname@example.org if your question is not answered in the information provided on this page.

 Global Human Resources supports immigration services for nonimmigrant or immigrant employment sponsorship and individuals with work authorization based on their visa status (including employees in F-1 status with OPT or CPT, J-2s with employment authorization, etc).
 Additionally, Global HR provides assistance to departments hosting foreign national visitors (generally in B-1 or VWB status).
 For additional information see visit the Global HR website or email email@example.com.

 The OIE and GHR have worked together to create a Visa Type Questionnaire e-form in iStart to provide administrators a way to inform us of the plans for an individual's visit to Georgia Tech.
-Completing the Visa Type Questionnaire will allow us to offer additional guidance about the visa options available.
+Completing the Visa Type Questionnaire is a required first step and will allow us to offer additional guidance about the visa options available.